clux/kubecon2020/source/slides.md

 ```

 Notes:
-- This constraint does not require `Resource` to implement the trait, it just needs it for that quick constructor
+- This constraint does not require the struct to implement the trait, it just needs it for that quick constructor

 ---
 ### kube-rs: Url mapper